-While the intent behind B.C.'s new STR legislation is to return housing units to the long-term rental market, there is limited evidence that these measures have significantly increased the amount of affordable housing supply, particularly in rural or tourism-dependent communities.
-In fact, new research demonstrates that there is almost no causal relationship between STRs and higher rents in Canada.
+While the intent behind B.C.'s new STR legislation While STRs like Airbnb do take rental units off is to return housing units to the long-term rental the market, they have a small impact on the cost market, there is limited evidence that these of housing.
+According to the Canadian Mortgage measures have significantly increased the amount and Housing Corporation (CMHC) B.C. must build between 500.000 and 700.000 housing units of affordable housing supply, particularly in rural or tourism-dependent communities.
+In fact, new by 2030 to go back to 2003 and 2004 levels of affordability.
+The B.C. government estimates that research demonstrates that there is almost no there are 28,000 active STR listings in the province causal relationship between STRs and higher rents or only about 4 per cent of the total units needed to in Canada. bring affordability back to B.C. home prices.